-Dr. Sushil K. Oswal is an Associate Professor of Human-Centered Design in the School of Interdisciplinary Arts and Sciences and an Affiliate Associate Professor in the Disability Studies Program.
+Dr. Sushil K. Oswal is a Professor of Human-Centered Design in the School of Interdisciplinary Arts and Sciences and an Affiliate Associate Professor in the Disability Studies Program.
 The broad focus of Dr. Oswal’s interdisciplinary research is on the institutional questions of equity and inclusion in the employment of technology in the knowledge industry in the global north.
 He addresses these questions both at the technical and policy levels from the perspective of disability studies since we lack infrastructures for disability access at this time and policy and technology are intertwined factors behind the current state of inaccessibility.
 Dr. Oswal’s research has encompassed accessibility issues in web design, digital library databases, self-service kiosks, learning management systems, and some of his theoretical work is directly placed in the field of Disability Studies.
 Both the theoretical and applied aspects of his research cover human-computer interactions; interaction design as it relates to participation of oppressed groups in the knowledge economy, particularly with disabilities; and studying the nature and quality of interaction design for ICT development in the rural, global south.
 He is also the founding editor of the Western ABC Bulletin.

 Dr. Oswal’s emerging theoretical work tackles with the critical questions of inclusion of disabled users in the design process as equal stakeholders who possess the embodied knowledge of the spatio-temporal dimensions of disability when it couples with technologies for access through alternative modalities of access—such as, interactive text to speech systems packaged as screen readers and refreshable Braille arrays and other haptic devices, multimodal input and output systems found in common smart phones, and the ubiquitous self-service digital kiosks.
 The traction points for such research lie in how the diverse dimensions of these technology interactions produce and reproduce the peculiar contexts of use and the functional and aesthetic values disabled users seek in these technologies and design interactions what he calls, disability usability.